 Rocky intertidal habitats occur where the land meets the sea: they’re where you can kneel next to the small pools of water left behind at low tide and marvel at the brilliantly colored sea stars and otherworldly urchins.
 Filled with species uniquely adapted to live amidst crashing waves, as well as alternating periods of total submersion and full sun, they are some of the most biodiverse places in the world.

 They are also a critical part of California’s Marine Protected Area (MPA) system.
 Peter Raimondi, Professor in the Ecology and Evolutionary Biology Department at U.C.
 Santa Cruz, and his team have been studying rocky intertidal habitats for decades, even before the establishment of MPAs.
 Their detailed data on the biodiversity present in these habitats was used to help design the size and location of the new MPAs.
-Now, with funding and support from California Sea Grant, the Ocean Protection Council, and California Department of Fish and Wildlife, they are continuing to monitor their long-established research sites to understand whether the MPAs are effective at protecting this unique environment.
+Now, with funding from the Ocean Protection Council, administered by California Sea Grant in partnership with California Department of Fish and Wildlife, they are continuing to monitor their long-established research sites to understand whether the MPAs are effective at protecting this unique environment.
 The data will also be crucial for assessing the ecological damage wrought by oil spills such as the October 2021 spill occurring off the southern California coast.

 Raimondi’s team conducts two different types of surveys, both of which involve standardized protocols that allow for seamless integration across research projects, maximizing the usefulness of the data.